 Do players dress up for games?
 On game days, we usually dress up in a shirt and tie.
 After school, they will change in the locker room.
 This is standard operating procedure for any sport at LHN.
 Game day=dress up day.

 What is transportation like for away games?
 Unless it’s a special game during the summer, athletes will leave Lutheran North together as a team on a school provided bus.
 The bus will also bring the teams back.

 What if I want to drive my son home?
 Great!
 Just make sure he grabs his stuff off the bus after the game! =)

 Am I allowed to drive another player home?
 No!
 Not unless a written note has been provided the coach before the season.

 When is the season over?
 The season begins the second week of August and ends in October.
 The Reserve Squad (JV) will usually finish up the first week of October.
 Varsity wants the season to be over the first week of November.
 That’s when the playoffs are over. =)

 Isn’t making a team and playing all about politics?
 No!
 Thankfully.
 The coaching staff will do what is best for the team and for the program, regardless of any possible outside influences.
 Especially for incoming players, the number of individuals trying out influences who is on the Reserve Squad or Varsity Squad.

-Are their cuts?
+Are there cuts?
 “Team decisions” may happen.
 Typically, a soccer team will keep between 18-22 players.
 If there are 50 individuals trying out, and both teams are keeping 22 (both high numbers usually), that would mean there would likely be 6 players that didn’t make either team.